 It’s that time of year- the Holidays are rolling in, river season is over, and it’s already time to think about next year.
 Amidst the seasonal changeover and chaos, reflection on the past year is both healthy and inevitable.
 Having worked for this great river rafting company since my late teens and early twenties, I’ve compiled quite a collection of things to be thankful for.

-Amazing trips.
 Working with this family-owned and family-run company has given me the opportunity to be part of a culture that is rich in genuine connections and friendships.
-With this positive culture comes an array of impressive destinations that have united me with new and returning Holiday River Expeditions guests for rolling whitewater across the American West.
+With this positive culture comes an array of impressive destinations.
+They have united me with new and returning Holiday River Expeditions guests for rolling whitewater across the American West.

-Delicious meals.
-Painstaking detail goes into our meals, from pre-trip prep and packing all the way to garnishing meals and even the occasional fork art.
-From Dutch Ovens to grill tops, skillets to salad bowls, Holiday River Expeditions trips always left myself and my fellow river runners feeling that we’d eaten like royalty.
+Painstaking detail goes into our meals.
+From pre-trip prep and packing all the way to garnishing meals and even the occasional fork art.
+From Dutch Ovens to grill tops, skillets to salad bowls, Holiday trips always left myself and my fellow river runners feeling that we’d eaten like royalty.

-Our desert environment.
-Southern Utah is rich in cultural heritage and history; nowhere else in the world can you find such a unique blend of accessible points of fun and interest.
-Dinosaur tracks, magnificent sandstone arches, roaring whitewater rapids; our desert boasts entertainment and intrigue for any traveler with an open mind and a yearning to explore.
+Southern Utah is rich in cultural heritage and history.
+Nowhere else in the world can you find such a unique blend of accessible points of fun and interest.
+Some of those point of interest are the Dinosaur tracks and magnificent sandstone arches.
+As well are roaring whitewater rapids; our desert boasts entertainment and intrigue for any traveler with an open mind and a yearning to explore.

 Go with the flow!